 By definition, cellular respiration is the set of catabolic pathways that break down the nutrients we consume into usable forms of chemical energy (ATP).
 Cellular respiration can occur both with or without the presence of oxygen, and these two main forms are referred to as aerobic and anaerobic respiration, respectively

 Everyone knows that food is our main source of energy on the macroscopic scale; you eat a certain balance of proteins, fats and carbohydrates and your body uses those key ingredients for the countless metabolic needs of the body.
 However, when you get down to the microscopic or cellular level, things get a bit more complicated.
-The breakdown of the nutrients that we consume and convert into chemical energy occurs in a process called cellular respiration, one of the key metabolic pathways that we need to survive!
+The breakdown of the nutrients that we consume and conversion into chemical energy occurs in a process called cellular respiration, one of the key metabolic pathways that we need to survive!

 What is Cellular Respiration?

 By definition, cellular respiration is the set of catabolic pathways that break down the nutrients we consume into usable forms of chemical energy (ATP).
 Cellular respiration can occur both with or without the presence of oxygen, and these two main forms are referred to as aerobic and anaerobic respiration, respectively.
-There are a number of key differences between the two, primarily that aerobic respiration is a much more involved process with a significantly higher yield of ATP.
+There are a number of key differences between the two, primarily that aerobic respiration is a much more evolved process with a significantly higher yield of ATP.

 There are three main stages of aerobic respiration – glycolysis, the Krebs Cycle, and the electron transport chain – each of which deserves an entire article all to itself, but when looking at the overall process of cellular respiration, we will only look at these stages at a somewhat basic level, leaving out the specific details of every chemical reaction in each stage.